Rattle: A Graphical User Interface for Data Mining using R

 Rattle runs under GNU/Linux, Macintosh OS/X, and MS/Windows.
 The aim is to provide an intuitive interface that takes you through the basic steps of data mining, as well as illustrating the R code that is used to achieve this.
 Whilst the tool itself may be sufficient for all of a user's needs, it also provides a stepping stone to more sophisticated processing and modelling in R itself, for sophisticated and unconstrained data mining.

-If you use Rattle and report on using it please cite it according to citation("rattle").
+If you use Rattle please reference it according to citation("rattle").
 You might also reference one of the following:

 Graham Williams (2011).
 Data Mining with Rattle and R: The Art of Excavating Data for Knowledge Discovery, Springer, Use R!.